lewagon/dotfiles/03-AR-Database/01-DB-and-SQL/03-Interacting-with-code/README.md

 Open the file `lib/queries.rb` to answer the following questions.
 Don't forget you can look inside the database by running `sqlite3 lib/db/jukebox.sqlite` in the Terminal or use the VS Code SQLite Extension mentioned in the previous exercise.

-There are seven methods to implement:
+There are six methods to implement:

 - How many rows does the `artists` table contain?
 - How many rows does each table contain (generic method)?
 - Return the list of all the artists and sort them by name (alphabetically). **Hint:** use the `ORDER BY` SQL filter.
 - Find all the love songs (i.e the tracks that contain "love" **anywhere** in their name). **Hint:** use the `WHERE` and `LIKE` SQL keywords.
 - Return all the tracks that are longer than a given duration and sort them. **Hint:** you can use the comparison operator `>` in SQL.
-- Return a list of every artist with their album count, sorted alphabetically  **Hint:** you'll need to `JOIN` two tables, as well as using `GROUP BY` and  `ORDER BY`!
+- Return a list of every artist with the number of albums they have, sorted alphabetically  **Hint:** you'll need to `JOIN` two tables, as well as using `GROUP BY` and  `ORDER BY`!

 ## Tips